This article will show the difference between:

 You have to have several different constructors that have different purposes but their signatures match.
 For instance, having both

 Random(int min)is impossible in Java, C++, C#, and many other languages.
 And the most popular workaround is to create several static methods that call the default constructor and set appropriate values afterward.

 You want to reuse existing objects, instead of instancing new ones (see, the Singleton pattern).
 Constructors in most programming languages have to return new class instances.
 The static creation method is a workaround to this limitation.
 Inside a static method, your code can decide whether to create a fresh instance by calling the constructor or return an existing object from some cache.

 In the following example, the

-load method is a static factory method.
+load method is a static creation method.
 It provides a convenient way to retrieve users from a database.

 4. Simple factory pattern